Alan Peter Cayetano: Return to the Senate (2022–present)

+Cayetano hinted that he would 'seriously consider' running for President, wherein his focus would be the passage of the "10K Ayuda Bill" he and his allies from the BTS (Balik sa Tamang Serbisyo) sa Kongreso bloc filed in the lower house.
+The 10K Ayuda Bill seeks to provide each Filipino household a one-time cash assistance amid the pandemic.
+He said he intended to draft a five-year economic recovery plan that can be adopted by the presidential candidates.
+Amid poor showings in presidential surveys, Cayetano was the top spender prior to the official campaign period, having run advertisements worth ₱610.4 million.
 On October 7, 2021, Cayetano filed his candidacy for senator as an independent candidate.
-Earlier, he had hinted that he would 'seriously consider' running for President, wherein his focus would be the passage of the "10K Ayuda Bill" he and his allies from the BTS (Balik sa Tamang Serbisyo) sa Kongreso bloc filed in the lower house.
-The 10K Ayuda Bill seeks to provide each Filipino household a one-time cash assistance amid the pandemic.
-He also wanted to focus on a five-year economic recovery plan that can be adopted by the presidential candidates.

 Cayetano won in the 2022 elections, placing seventh of the 12 winning candidates.
 Earning his third Senate term, he was the only winning senator not part of any coalitions.
 In the 19th Congress, he became part of the Senate independent bloc alongside his sister Pia.
-Cayetano chairs the Senate Committee on Government Corporations and Public Enterprises and the Senate Committee on Science and Technology.

-Cayetano and his sister Pia are the titular hosts of public service program Cayetano in Action with Boy Abunda (CIA with BA), which premiered in February 2023 on GMA Network.
+In 2023, a Senate resolution to raise the issue of the Philippines' claim to the West Philippine Sea at the United Nations General Assembly was stalled by Cayetano.
+The resolution's sponsor, Senator Risa Hontiveros, stated that it was not the first time that Cayetano had refused to support the Philippines' claim against China.

+20th Congress (July 2025–present)

+On July 3, 2025, Cayetano filed ten priority bills outlining a legislative agenda focused on strengthening government systems, promoting Filipino values, and supporting families and future generations.
+Topping the list is the Filipino Values in Identity Act, which aims to institutionalize a national program on values formation through a dedicated Commission on Filipino Values and an Inter-Faith Council.

 On September 9, 2025, following leadership changes that saw Tito Sotto replacing Francis Escudero as the Senate President, Cayetano joined the minority bloc and became its floor leader.